Part-time workers are protected from being treated less favourably than equivalent full-time workers just because they’re part time.

 They have the right to get a written statement of reasons for the treatment from their employer.
 The request should be in writing and the employer must write back within 21 days.

-If the worker isn’t satisfied that the reason given was objectively justified, they may be able to take a case to an employment tribunal.
+If the worker is not satisfied that the reason given was objectively justified, they may be able to take a case to an employment tribunal.